aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 {"color":"red", "stats": {"red":1}}
 ```

-> TIP: If you don't see a newline after curl responses, you might want to use `curl -w "\n"` or add `-w "\n"` to `$HOME/.curlrc`.
+> TIP: If you don't see a new line after curl responses, you might want to use `curl -w "\n"` or add `-w "\n"` to `$HOME/.curlrc`.

 ## Shape traffic

-Currently, the the app equally distributes traffic among blue, red, and white color teller virtual nodes through the default virtual router configuration, so if you run the curl command a few times, you might see something similar to this:
+Currently, the app equally distributes traffic among blue, red, and white colorteller virtual nodes through the default virtual router configuration.
+If you run the curl command a few times, you might see something similar to this:

 ```
 $ curl $colorapp/color
 {"color":"red", "stats": {"blue":0.33,"red":0.36,"white":0.31}}
 ```

-In the following section, we'll walk through how to modify traffic according to rules we set.
+In the following section, we'll walk through how to modify traffic according to the rules we set.

 ### Apply traffic rules